JeetDas5/college-appointment-system/README.md

 # College Apointment System
-This is a simple college appointment system built using Python and Flask.
+This is a simple college appointment system built using Express, MongoDB and NodeJs.
 It allows students to book appointments with faculty members.